Radium: Luminescent paint

 From the 1960s the use of radium paint was discontinued.
 In many cases luminous dials were implemented with non-radioactive fluorescent materials excited by light; such devices glow in the dark after exposure to light, but the glow fades.
-Where long-lasting self-luminosity in darkness was required, safer radioactive promethium-147 (half-life 2.6 years) or tritium (half-life 12 years) paint was used; both continue to be used as of 2004.
+Where long-lasting self-luminosity in darkness was required, safer radioactive promethium-147 (half-life 2.6 years) or tritium (half-life 12 years) paint was used; both continue to be used as of 2018.
 These had the added advantage of not degrading the phosphor over time, unlike radium.
-Tritium emits very low-energy beta radiation (even lower-energy than the beta radiation emitted by promethium) which cannot penetrate the skin, rather than the penetrating gamma radiation of radium, and is regarded as safer.
+Tritium as it is used in these applications is considered safer than radium, as it emits very low-energy beta radiation (even lower-energy than the beta radiation emitted by promethium) which cannot penetrate the skin, unlike the gamma radiation emitted by radium isotopes.

 Clocks, watches, and instruments dating from the first half of the 20th century, often in military applications, may have been painted with radioactive luminous paint.
-They are usually no longer luminous; however, this is not due to radioactive decay of the radium (which has a half-life of 1600 years) but to the fluorescence of the zinc sulfide fluorescent medium being worn out by the radiation from the radium.
-The appearance of an often thick layer of green or yellowish brown paint in devices from this period suggests a radioactive hazard.
-The radiation dose from an intact device is relatively low and usually not an acute risk; but the paint is dangerous if released and inhaled or ingested.
+They are usually no longer luminous; this is not due to radioactive decay of the radium (which has a half-life of 1600 years) but to the fluorescence of the zinc sulfide fluorescent medium being worn out by the radiation from the radium.

-Commercial use
+Originally appearing as white, most radium paint from before the 1960s has tarnished to yellow over time.
+The radiation dose from an intact device is usually only a hazard when many devices are grouped together or if the device is disassembled or tampered with.

+Use in electron tubes

+Radium has been used in electron tubes, such as the Western Electric 346B tube.
+These devices contain a small amount of radium (in the form of radium bromide) to ionize the fill gas, typically a noble gas like neon or argon.
+This ionization ensures reliable and consistent operation by providing a steady current when a high voltage is applied, enhancing the device's performance and stability.
+The radium is sealed within a glass envelope with two electrodes, one of which is coated with the radioactive material to create an ion path between the electrodes.

+Quackery

-Radium was once an additive in products such as toothpaste, hair creams, and even food items due to its supposed curative powers.
+Radium was once an additive in products such as cosmetics, soap, razor blades, and even beverages due to its supposed curative powers.
+Many contemporary products were falsely advertised as being radioactive.
 Such products soon fell out of vogue and were prohibited by authorities in many countries after it was discovered they could have serious adverse health effects.
 (See, for instance, Radithor or Revigator types of "radium water" or "Standard Radium Solution for Drinking".)
-Spas featuring radium-rich water are still occasionally touted as beneficial, such as those in Misasa, Tottori, Japan.
-In the U.S., nasal radium irradiation was also administered to children to prevent middle-ear problems or enlarged tonsils from the late 1940s through the early 1970s.
+Spas featuring radium-rich water are still occasionally touted as beneficial, such as those in Misasa, Tottori, Japan, though the sources of radioactivity in these spas vary and may be attributed to radon and other radioisotopes.